-The history of the U.S.-Pakistan relationship has deep roots, and it is a big asset in terms of institutional links and people-to-people contacts spread over generations.
-There is a sizeable diaspora in the U.S., and an extensive alumni network of U.S.- educated
+The history of the U.S.-Pakistan relationship has deep roots, and it is a big asset in terms of institutional links and people-to-people is a sizeable diaspora in the U.S., and an

 Pakistanis, including civil servants and members of the armed forces.
 These are the under-appreciated assets in the relationship that can help make varied forms of interactions easier and more sustainable.
 There is, for instance, an unmet need for doctors and nurses in medically underserved areas in the U.S. Established Pakistani-American associations (such as the Association of Physicians of Pakistani Descent of North America) that could help address this need by bringing in trained Pakistani medical professionals to the U.S. as well as facilitating medical training of Pakistani doctors in the U.S., under an enabling environment of eased visa restrictions.
 Simultaneously, U.S.-based associations (such as the Organization of Pakistani Entrepreneurs of North America and others) can be harnessed to offer business internships and to help create social impact investment and bolster social entrepreneurship within Pakistan.